Share on your favorite

 Cute - Having a round and attractive shape.

-Tea Ceremony - A traditional Japanese ritual of preparing and drinking tea.
+Tea Ceremony - The traditional art of preparing and serving tea.

 Listen.
 Accept. - Used to indicate that one should listen and accept what is being said.